 With that said, as stock apps are backed by online brokerage firms – you need to check metrics concerning fees, commissions, payments, and of course – safety.
 Regarding the latter, your chosen app should be licensed by a reputable body like ASIC, CySEC, or the FCA.

-- Skilling – Best Stock Trading App for MT4
+Skilling – Best Stock Trading App Australia for MT4

-- ANZ – Best for Trading International Shares
+ANZ – Best Share Trading Platform Australia for Domestic Shares

 With so many stock trading apps now serving the Australian market – it took us time to get our list down to just a handful.
-For example, we looked at everything from how much the stock trading app charges in fees, what AUD payment methods it supports, and whether or not your money is safe.
+For example, we looked at everything from how much the best share trading app Australia charges in fees, what AUD payment methods it supports, and whether or not your money is safe.

 Taking all of these metrics into account (and then some) – below you will find the best stock investment apps in Australia.

-1. eToro – Overall Best Stock Market App Australia with Zero Commission
+1. eToro – Overall Best Stock Trading App Australia with Zero Commission

-Put simply – you won’t find a better stock trading app in Australia than eToro.
+eToro is by far the best stock trading app for beginners in Australia.
 Crucially, this popular online trading app is fully-regulated by ASIC – as well as the FCA and CySEC.
 This means that you can buy and sell stocks in a 100% secure environment.
 It takes just minutes to get started with this stock trading provider and the app is compatible with iOS and Android.

 In terms of what you can trade, the eToro investment app covers 17 international markets, including many of the best stocks to buy.
 Whether you’re keen on stocks from the UK, US, Canada, Hong Kong, France, Germany, or Sweden – eToro has you covered.
 Regardless of the specific stocks you decide to trade on the app, you won’t pay a single penny in commission.
 This is somewhat uncanny, as most Australian online brokers charge a variable commission when you trade.